- Crenshaw/LAX Line

 - Contact Us

 The City of Los Angeles, in partnership with Metro, aims to support vibrant neighborhoods around transit stations, where people can live, work and shop or eat out, all within a safe and pleasant walk to transit stations.
-In June 2012, the Los Angeles Department of City Planning kicked-off a 2-year effort to create Transit Neighborhood Plans for the areas surrounding ten transit stations along the Exposition and Crenshaw/LAX Light Rail lines.
+In June 2012, the Los Angeles Department of City Planning kicked-off an effort to create Transit Neighborhood Plans for the areas surrounding ten transit stations along the Exposition and Crenshaw/LAX Light Rail lines.

 The focus of the Plans will be the establishment of new development regulations that better support transit ridership, such as allowing some increased development intensity near stations where appropriate, requiring the design of new buildings to be pedestrian-oriented, and improving the configuration and condition of streets to better promote pedestrian, bicycle, and vehicular circulation.